hirooms2/llama_retrieval/README.md

 ```

 ## Dataset
-You can download dataset from the [link](https://drive.google.com/drive/folders/1HjDFGiEK4sUlyaPwj2l8C0TAYcsvW6PT?usp=sharing), which include recommendation and conversation of **Inspired2**.
+You can download dataset from the [link](https://drive.google.com/drive/folders/1HjDFGiEK4sUlyaPwj2l8C0TAYcsvW6PT?usp=sharing), which include recommendation and conversation of **Inspired2** and **DurecDial2**.
 Please put the downloaded dataset into data directory.

 ## Basic Usage